pytorch/pytorch/docs/source/notes/cuda.rst

 :ref:`Usage with multiple streams<multistream-capture>`
 for realistic and advanced patterns.

 :class:`~torch.cuda.make_graphed_callables` is more sophisticated.
-It accepts Python functions and :class:`torch.nn.Modules`, creates graphs of their forward-pass work, and (if ``autograd_aware=True``) also automatically creates graphs of their backward-pass work.
-See
-:ref:`Partial-network capture<partial-network-capture>`.
+:class:`~torch.cuda.make_graphed_callables` accepts Python functions and :class:`torch.nn.Modules`.
+For each passed function or Module, it creates separate graphs of the forward-pass and backward-pass work.
+See :ref:`Partial-network capture<partial-network-capture>`.

 .. _capture-constraints: